esolty/WT_App/README.md

 # Wall Thickness Calculator

 Wall thickness is calculated by taking the median of Wt_Calc field of a section of Girthwelds as indicated by the marked girth weld ups and downs.
+Girth weld ups and downs may be determined as well.
+Casings, sleeves and installations will not change Wall thickness wt calc field if identified.

 ## Getting Started